MathKeyboardEngine/MathKeyboardEngine/README.md

 - this library also supports handling input from a physical keyboard, where - for example - the forward slash "/" key can be programmed to result in encapsulating a previously typed number as the numerator of a fraction.
 (Examples will come.)
 - almost forgotten: it's open source, free to use, free to modify (please fork this repo)!

-## How to use the library
+## How to use this library

-The library is distributed as a single file in several language versions and formats:
+This library is distributed as a single file in several language versions and formats:

 - MathKeyboardEngine.es2020-esm.js
 - MathKeyboardEngine.es2017-esm.js